dadukhankevin/SmartFunctions/README.md

 This is a small example, and its aim is mostly to change peoples minds.
 But hopefully it is also usefull!
 ## Key Features

-- Router class routes text queries to functions based on registered phrases
+- Router class routes text queries to functions based on registered phrases (for now this class sucks... prolly switch to n-shot HF model soon)
 - smart_function decorator leverages GPT-3.5 to map queries to function calls
 - Avoid complex virtual agents - route queries directly to functions
 - Saves tons of time, you don't want to have to wait 10 seconds for an AI to respond.